-After reviewing years of research, the U.S. Department of Health and Human Services developed the 2008 Physical Activity Guidelines for Americans.
+After reviewing years of research, the U.S. Department of Health and Human Services developed the 2008 Physical Activity Guidelines for Americans (a new set of guidelines is expected in 2018).
 Adults 18 to 64 years old should follow these recommendations:

-- Include strength training using all of the major muscle groups 2 days a week or more.
+- Include strength training using all of the major muscle groups two days a week or more.

-- For more health benefits, increase moderate-intensity aerobic physical activity to 5 hours or include 2.5 hours of vigorous-intensity aerobic physical activity a week.
+- For more health benefits, increase moderate-intensity aerobic physical activity to five hours or include 2½ hours of vigorous-intensity aerobic physical activity a week.

 Does Walking Count?

 Walking slowly is considered a light-intensity activity.
 Brisk walking is an example of a moderate-intensity activity and includes walking and talking but not being able to sing.
 With vigorous-intensity exercise, you can only say a few words without catching your breath.
 It is sufficient to do bouts of 10 minutes at a time throughout the week, regardless of the intensity, but the goal is to continue following these guidelines, even when 65 years and older, as able!

 Maybe you have heard that being fit is important, but perhaps you have been busy starting a career or raising a family.
 If physical activity hasn't been a priority, start now by setting reasonable goals.
 Begin with activities you enjoy and slowly build up your endurance.
 To keep on track, record any physical activity you do in a journal.

 Life is full of excuses, but physical activity should be an essential part of your life.
 Being fit will help you stay young on the inside and out, and it can help you breeze through the next few decades by feeling strong and healthy.